ospalh/3d-printing/ProScan Filmhalter/description_110.md

 This needs quite a bit of deburring and sanding.
 Also, a bit of filing before you can scan your negatives and file them again.

-See the [ProScan Minox film holder]() for exhaustive magnet glueing tips.
+See the [ProScan Minox film holder]() for exhaustive magnet gluing tips.

 ## How designed